tobiasschmidt89/tobiasschmidt.me/src/posts/deploy-lume-with-github-actions.md

           local-dir: ./_site/
 ```

 One thing to be very careful when working with Actions is that the `yaml` file is available publicly.
 This means any password is displayed in plain text to the entire world.
 Luckily GitHub offers [Secrets](https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md) that can be used to hide such details from the public.
 E.g. I put the FTP Username, URL, Port and Password in a GitHub Secret.
-Then they can be accessed via the `secret` property.
+Then they can be accessed via the `secrets` property.

 ---